 The Firmware Upgrade page provides the functions to allow a user to update the Managed Switch firmware from the TFTP server in the network.
 Before updating, make sure you have your TFTP server ready and the firmware image is on the TFTP server.
-The screen in Figure 4-13 appears.
+The screen is show in Figure 4-2-12.